esteinig/sketchy/README.md

 **`v0.3-alpha: test build, still no tests`**

 `Sketchy` is an online lineage matching algorithm for real-time genotyping and susceptibility prediction in bacterial pathogens using nanopore sequencing platforms. `Sketchy` uses MinHash distances to match reads to a representative population genomic sketch of the target organism.
-Because it relies on well characterized, high-quality genomes from the public domain, it is currently restricted to common pathogens for which we have sufficient data that can be processed with the [`pf-core/pf-survey`](https://github.com/pf-core) Nextflow pipeline, which at this stage supports *Staphylococcus aureus*, *Klebsiella pneumoniae* and *Mycobacterium tuberculosis* specific typing. *Burkholderia pseudomallei* with antibiotic resistance genotype using `ArDAP` and other candidates are planned for beta release.
+Because it relies on well characterized, high-quality genomes from the public domain, it is currently restricted to common pathogens for which we have sufficient data that can be processed with the [`pf-core/pf-survey`](https://github.com/pf-core) Nextflow pipeline.
+Currently supported species are *Staphylococcus aureus*, *Klebsiella pneumoniae* and *Mycobacterium tuberculosis*. *Burkholderia pseudomallei* with antibiotic resistance genotype using `ArDAP` and other candidates are planned for beta release.

 Preprint coming soon.